neptune-mutual-blue/protocol/docs/VaultDelegateBase.md

 This implemention enables liquidity manages to accrue interests on a vault before withdrawals are allowed.
- Note:
- - Caller must be a liquidity manager
- - msg.sender must the correct vault contract

 ```solidity
 function accrueInterestImplementation(address caller, bytes32 coverKey) external nonpayable